Skip to main content

 Recommended warm-up schedule

-Who to send to first
+Who to send messages to first

 The contacts you send to during the warm-up period can be as useful as the volume.
 Aim to prioritise: